oracle-livelabs/security/data-safe/discover-sensitive-data/discover-sensitive-data.md

 ## Task 1: Discover sensitive data in your target database by using Data Discovery

-In Data Discovery, you can select the sensitive types that you want to discover in your target database.
-Data Discovery then generates a sensitive data model that lists sensitive columns in your target database.

 1. Make sure that you are on the browser tab for Oracle Data Safe.
 If needed, sign in again.

 2. In the breadcrumb at the top of the page, click **Data Safe**.